yulizhou/leetcode-exercise/README.md

 ## 1. Two Sum
 First loop creates the mapping from array elements to cooresponding indices.
 The second loop if the condition met.

+## 13. Roman to Integer
+As long as we understand how Roman number works, the solution is pretty straightforward.
+The tricky part to me is how to interpret "VIV" (it's 9, not 11).

 ## 26. Remove Duplicates from Sorted Array
 We maintain two pointers: one points to the "new" array and the other one is the iterator `j`.
 When the `j` pointer finds duplicate, it skips it and if it finds a new element, the first pointer will increase and copy the new found element over.